a-shine/pm-for-startups/deck2.md

 - Strived to add value to the customer by standardizing the production and removing cost from the manufacturing process
 - Large batches and economies of scale

+Notes:

+- This is a high risk strategy, as you are assuming you know what the customer wants
+- It turned out well for Ford, but it could have gone the other way
+- 'Any colour as long as it's black'

 --

 With the Toyota AA